jimliddle/turboquant-amd-vulkan/README.md

 - generation-only tests show sustained decode speed
 - mixed prompt+generation tests are closer to normal real usage

+The below is only a high level summary, a full benchmark doc is in the docs section of the repository [here](https://github.com/jimliddle/turboquant-amd-vulkan/blob/main/Docs/turboquant-benchmarks.md).

 ## Current Result In Plain English

 On the AMD Vulkan machine used for validation, TurboQuant is now faster than both: